SAP Policy for Undergraduate Students

 SAP is the term used to define successful completion of degree requirements to maintain eligibility for federal and state financial aid.

 Financial Aid Probation

-Financial Aid Probation status is assigned to a student who fails to make SAP and who has successfully appealed.
+Financial Aid Probation status is assigned to students who fail to make SAP and who have successfully appealed.
 A student who is placed on Financial Aid Probation may receive financial aid for one subsequent payment period.
-A student on Financial Aid Probation may be required to meet certain terms and conditions while on Financial Aid Probation, such as taking a reduced course load or taking specific courses.
+A student on Financial Aid Probation may be required to meet certain terms and conditions while on Financial Aid Probation.
 A student assigned a Financial Aid Probation status will be placed on a Financial Aid Academic Plan and is required to sign a Financial Aid Academic Probation Agreement.
-At the conclusion of the SAP Academic Probation payment period, the student must either meet the SAP standards or fulfill the requirements specified in the Financial Aid Academic Plan to receive financial aid for a subsequent payment period.
+At the conclusion of the Financial Aid Academic Probation payment period, the student must either meet the SAP standards or fulfill the requirements specified in the Financial Aid Academic Plan to receive financial aid for a subsequent payment period.

 Financial Aid Academic Plan

 The Financial Aid Academic Plan requires students to complete 80% of the attempted coursework (100% if the student failed the maximum timeframe measure) and earn a minimum 2.1 GPA for the payment period the student is on SAP Academic Probation.
 If the student meets the requirements of the Financial Aid Academic Plan, the student will be assigned continued Financial Aid Probation for one subsequent payment period.

 If the student fails to meet SAP standards or the requirements set forth in the Financial Aid Academic Plan, the student is deemed ineligible for financial aid, but may appeal again for a future payment period by published deadlines.